Melania Trump announces new line of NFTs - NewsBreak

 The first one, titled “Melania’s Vision,” includes the painting of Trump’s eyes by artist Marc-Antoine Coulon and an audio message.

-"My vision is: look forward with inspiration, strength, and courage," Trump says in the clip.
+“My vision is: look forward with inspiration, strength, and courage,” Trump says in the clip.74-year-old Oklahoma woman allegedly attacked by stranger while letting dog outside

 The sales site for the NFT, priced at $186 as of Thursday morning, says it will provide the collector “with strength and hope” and “an amulet to inspire.”